6 Signs That Your Air Conditioner Could Be Making You Sick

 6. Visiting the Doctor Frequently

 Studies have shown that individuals who spend more time in an air-conditioned environment have increased use of health care services.
 An analysis found an increase in complaints related to ears-nose-and-throat problems, respiratory issues, and dermatological problems.

 Solution: Follow all of the other steps above, and take the time to ensure that the facility and air conditioner is clean.

 THE HOME COMFORT EXPERTS

 To prevent your air conditioning from making you sick, keep it running smoothly with regular maintenance and care.
 KCR’s HVAC maintenance appointments should work around your family’s schedule.
-For nearly 50 years, KCR has provided residences and businesses with peace of mind and temperature control.
+For nearly 50 years, KCR has helped homes and businesses choose the right air conditioner.
 We’re proud to serve our customers efficiently and flexibly in managing efficient home heating and air conditioning.